g-gualeni/QtNoid2/DEVELOPMENT.md

 - [ ] Settings::initFullDialogGrabShortcut fix keySequence usage
      - Add a test that verify the keysequence are correct
+     - [x] Add -windows and -macOs to the screenshot

 - [ ] Settings: appConfigFileToProjectRes(): load current configuration file into project resources